-The Iridium GO! is mostly useful when doing longer trips and passages when you are out of a signal for an extended amount of time.
-Coupled with a Predict Wind subscription, you get the perfect communication device that lets you download updated weather forecasts anywhere and stay in touch with the rest of the world.
+The Iridium GO! is primarily useful when doing longer trips and passages when you are out of a signal for an extended time.
+Coupled with a Predict Wind subscription, you get the perfect communication device to download updated weather forecasts anywhere and stay in touch with the rest of the world.

-We downloaded updated weather forecasts two times a day and also uploaded our GPS position to an interactive chart so that everyone could follow our exact location and the forecast in our area and also read the daily status updates we made.
+We downloaded updated weather forecasts two times a day.
+Also, we uploaded our GPS position to an interactive chart so that everyone could follow our exact location and the forecast in our area and also read the daily status updates we made.

 If you plan on getting the Iridium GO!, buy the Marine Package from PredictWind with an external antenna and cable.
 You also need a SIM card and a subscription, which PredictWind will provide you.
-The unit works seamlessly with the PredictWind weather app, which is full of useful and simple tools.
+The unit works seamlessly with the PredictWind weather app, which is full of valuable and simple tools.
 You connect your phones and tablets to the Iridium GO!’s wifi and control everything from your device.
-Sending an SMS is as simple as sending a message on WhatsApp, as the unit works similarly to your regular Wifi router.
-Obviously, internet speed will not allow you to surf or read the news, but that is not what it is made for.
+Sending an SMS is as simple as sending a message on WhatsApp, as the unit works similarly to your regular Wi-Fi router.

-A popular alternative to the Iridium Go! is the slightly cheaper Garmin InReach Mini 2.
-I don’t have it yet, but I plan to buy one for hiking, extended dinghy expeditions, and other adventures of the mothership.
+A popular alternative to the Iridium Go! is the more expensive Iridium Go! exec or the slightly cheaper Garmin InReach Mini 2.

 Having the InReach Mini is also a good idea if you intend on crewing on someone else boat.
 If something happens outside of VHF and cell range, you can contact the outside world for help or advice, and it also packs a ton of other useful functions.